glitch-txs/axie-animation/README.md

 The whole Axie will re-render if you dynamically change the *axieId* or *scaleAxie* props.

-Only the animation will change and the Axie will NOT re-render if you dynamically change the *animationId*, *loopAnimation* or *delay*.
+Only the animation will change and the Axie will NOT re-render if you dynamically change the *animationId* or *delay*.

 (animation will also re-render if the browser is blured and then focused back, this fixes an animation bug)

+## Current ERRORS:

+Seems like setting resolution to window.pixelratio triggers an error on phone displays. giving it 1 as value makes it work but the quality is low.
+If you know how to fix this please hit me up.

 ----------
 Feel free to commit changes, if you would like to get in touch with me you can find me on discord as Glitch#0794